 Allersol Side Effects

 Note: This document contains side effect information about naphazoline ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Allersol.
+Some dosage forms listed on this page may not apply to the brand name Allersol.

 Along with its needed effects, naphazoline ophthalmic (the active ingredient contained in Allersol) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.